Top 10 Gurudwaras in India

 2. Gurudwara Shri Hemkund Sahib, Uttarakhand

-Gurudwara Sri Hemkund Sahib is in Chamoli district of Uttarakhand.
+Gurudwara Sri Hemkund Sahib is in the Chamoli district of Uttarakhand.
 This gurdwara is at an altitude of 4000 meters above sea level and closed from October to April due to heavy snowfall in the area.
 This gurudwara is very beautiful as well as an example of a very good Vastu art.

 3. Hazur Sahib Gurudwara, Maharashtra